daniellionel01/parrot/README.md

 ### Features

-✅ Supports SQlite, PostgreSQL and MySQL
+✅ Supports SQlite, PostgreSQL and MySQL<br />

-✅ Named parameters
+✅ Named parameters<br />
 ✅ Automatically downloads required binary ((sqlc)[https://sqlc.dev/])

 *Most of these features are provided by / built into sqlc, so I do not aim to take credit for them.*